MIAOAI-Subnet/MIAOAI_SUBNET/docs/miner.md

 # Full instructions for setup

-Welcome to WOOFAI Mining 🔥
+Welcome to MIAOAI Mining 🔥

 # Overview
 A miner consists of several parts, fitting into two categories: